ASUCICREPO/patagonia-ocr/README.api.md

 Response will have an HTTP status of **200 OK** when process was successful and **202 Accepted** when process is pending.

-Additionally, an `errors` key may be present, with a list of keys that could not be extracted from the provided file, and a `status` key which should be useful to trigger a retry mechanism on the **GET** (value can be `SUCCEEDED`, `PENDING`, `FAILED` for an existing `requestId`, or `NOT_FOUND` otherwise).
+Additionally, an `Errors` key may be present, with a list of keys that could not be extracted from the provided file, and a `Status` key which should be useful to trigger a retry mechanism on the **GET** (value can be `SUCCEEDED`, `PENDING`, `FAILED` for an existing `requestId`, or `NOT_FOUND` otherwise).